BenSolus/master-thesis/index.md

 ## Home

-This is the website of my master thesis with the working title *"An efficient implementation of the Green cross approximation method on GPUs"* based on the article
+This is the website of my master thesis with the working title *"An efficient solver for the Green cross approximation method on GPUs"* based on the article
 [Approximation of integral operators by Green quadrature and nested cross approximation](https://link.springer.com/article/10.1007/s00211-015-0757-y)
 [\[1\]]({{ site.baseurl }}/refs).
 Here I am going to collect ideas and